MichaelDesantis/No-Nonsense-Github-Project/README.md

 #####New GIT commands used

-1. git init  (initialize git on local machine)
+1. git init  (initialize git in local directory)
 2. git remote add origin git@github.com:Username/Repository-Name  (connect your local repository to github)
 3. git status  (see which files have been changed, and which ones you're adding)
 4. git add fileName (track file, stage it for commit)
-5. git checkout fileName  (discard a file you didn't mean to add)
+5. git checkout fileName  (discard file changes you don't want to add)
 6. git commit -m "Your Message here" (commit your changes, attach a message, create save point)
 7. git push origin master (send changes from your computer to GitHub)
 8. git reset HEAD fileName  (un-stage a file to prevent commiting it)